a-razhenkova/IdentityAPI/README.md

 8. A `refresh token` (JWT) is generated, scoped to the `user ID`.

 > [!NOTE]
-> An alert is sent to the user when a login attempt is made through a new IP address.
+> An event is sent when a login attempt is made through a new IP address.

 > [!WARNING]
 > Invalid `username` or `password` results in HTTP status code `401 Unauthorized`.